Well, I wasn’t planning on two posts this month with the word “sex” in the title. But it is February. And hey…you clicked. Ha.

-Three years on an Air Force launch truck trying to block out “the guys” detailing their tech school experiences and favorite porn.
+Three years on an Air Force launch truck hearing the details of others’ tech school stories and favorite porn.

-Three more years as a teacher, watching a few of my students bring their babies to class, where they’d promptly tear up any of their mothers’ homework they could reach.
-Cute little buggers.
+Three years as a teacher, watching students bring their babies to class, where they’d promptly tear up any of their mothers’ homework they could reach.
+Cute buggers.

-Three additional years (cumulatively) at a local pizza place which, like any minimum wage job, attracts a lot of tough cases.
+Five years at a pizza place which, like any minimum wage job, attracts some tough cases.

-I do not want to sound judgmental, but years later, here’s the scorecard.
+Years later, here’s the scorecard.
 Those airmen were beset with divorce and cheating.
-How many worst-of-humanity stories seem to center around sex?
 My former students are still neck-deep in a hard, impoverished existence.
 The minimum wage scene?
-Those guys can’t hold down a job, existing perpetually in the town’s scummiest trailer parks with few tools for reaching escape velocity from their addictions and debt.
-The turmoil crisscrossing these stories is not appealing.
+A few of those guys can’t hold down a job, existing perpetually in the scummiest trailer parks with few tools for reaching escape velocity.

 But the one thing they all had more of than me?

 Street truth: with low enough standards, anyone can get sex.
-It isn’t a 5-by-5 Rubik’s Cube anymore.
-Find someone you vaguely like, block out any caution, and you can get months of it, too.
+It isn’t a 5-by-5 Rubik’s Cube.
+Find someone you vaguely like, block out any caution, and you can get months of it.